ExSnow/Ransomware/README.md

 # Ransomware
 A repository of live ransomware samples - do not run these if you don't know what you're doing!

+## Licensing
+The License located in LICENSE.md only applies to the run.py file.
+I did NOT create the ransomware samples ending with ".RANSOM".

 ## Disclaimer
 The purpose of this repository is to provide easy access of ransomware samples to researchers.